 What does the application review and award process involve?

-This program has quarterly funding cycles which means applications are due by February 1st, May 1st, August 1st, or November 1st.
-A review panel will meet in those months to review only applications completed in full to make award determinations.
+Applications will be reviewed weekly.
+A review panel will meet to review only applications completed in full to make award determinations.
 After this, an award letter will go out to all applicants whose applications were reviewed.
 This process typically takes three to four weeks.

 Do the grant dollars go directly to me?